fatfishe/cs417-examples/FPvsArbitraryPrecision/FP-ErrorEstimate-Python/ReadMe.md

 ---

 An optional precision command line argument can be supplied to change the arbitrary precision used by the Python `decimal` module.
-For Example:
+For example:

 ```
 ./precisionEstimate 1000000 16